AF-1/lms-ratingslight/README.md

 * most features should work with **online library tracks** (see [**FAQ**](https://github.com/AF-1/lms-ratingslight#faq))

 **Some features are not enabled by default.** Please go to the plugin's settings page to enable them.

-[^1]: If you want localized strings in your language, please read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
-[^2]: Browse menus are provided by LMS.
-Under certain circumstances you may see (empty) albums or artists in some menus that shouldn't be there.
-There's nothing I can do about it because LMS creates and provides these menus.<br>Just go down one level: click to *show all tracks* or *show all albums*.<br>In case this LMS issue ever gets resolved, I'll update this page.

 <br><br><br><br>